slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Consensus happens just in the beginning and in the end of something.'*

+> *'Once they stop talking to you, they start to talk about you.'*

 HOWEVER... beware of blindspots, not all criticism is envy.

 > *'When somebody says something bad about you, is negativity.
 When everyone says it, is advice.'*